-We have made extra efforts to promote the well-being and mental health of all our workforce throughout the pandemic, with regular communications about how employees can look after themselves, and places where they can seek support locally if they need it.
-We continued to promote the WHSmith Benevolent Fund, a registered charity that benefits WHSmith employees and their families who are in financial difficulty or hardship and to ensure that all staff were aware of the support line available for all employees to seek confidential third-party help with any challenges that they may be facing.
+We have made on-going efforts to promote the well-being and mental health of all our workforce, with regular communications about how employees can look after themselves, and places where they can seek support locally if they need it.
+We continue to promote the WHSmith Benevolent Fund, a registered charity that benefits WHSmith employees and their families who are in financial difficulty or hardship and to ensure that all staff were aware of the support line available for all employees to seek confidential third-party help with any challenges that they may be facing.
+Over the past two years, we have augmented this with a partnership with an organisation called Salary Finance, which allows colleagues access to free financial education and loans at lower interest rates than those offered by traditional lenders

 On-going dialogue continues with our recruitment agency for employees for our UK distribution centres to check that appropriate policies and practices were in place, and that there have been no reported incidences of modern slavery.

-Although not mandatory for our sector, the agency has a licence from the Gangmaster's Licensing Authority and monitors all new workers for indicators of potential forced labour, such as shared addresses, bank details and telephone numbers.
-During this year, we also tightened the controls in place with our recruitment agencies to ensure they understand what it means to recruit responsibly, and that they have the necessary due diligence controls in place to identify any modern slavery risks with staff who are contracted on our behalf.
+Although not mandatory for our sector, the agency has a licence from the Gangmaster's Labour Abuse Authority and monitors all new workers for indicators of potential forced labour, such as shared addresses, bank details and telephone numbers.
+We also have controls in place with our recruitment agencies to ensure they understand what it means to recruit responsibly, and that they have the necessary due diligence controls in place to identify any modern slavery risks with staff who are contracted on our behalf.